6 design tips to bring your knowledge base to life

 2. Dead ends

-Avoid driving users toward dead ends, whether those are Navigation Content modules that don’t link anywhere (always make sure these function like working ‘buttons’), blank pages (avoid publishing unfinished Confluence pages, linking empty spaces to your site), or blank search results (Recommended Links, or pre-set search results that appear for designated search terms, are one way to avoid this).
+Avoid driving users toward dead ends, whether those are dead links (always make sure these function like working ‘buttons’), blank pages (avoid publishing unfinished Confluence pages, linking empty spaces to your site), or blank search results (one way to avoid this is to promote search results as a fallback).

 Wherever you send users, it’s always good practice to give them options to go elsewhere, whether that’s through linking back to previous pages or a navigation bar top-of-site.